Saving money

 Overdraft fee

 Some high yield savings accounts offer an ATM card that will allow you to access your funds.
 In some cases, they will simply deny transactions that put the account below zero.
 But, some accounts offer a limited overdraft service.
-But, of course, triggering an overdraft will mean being dinged by a fee.
+Of course, triggering an overdraft will mean being dinged by a fee.

 Out of network ATM usage fee